CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 ```
 This should return the version of python installed.

-Python comes with its own virtual environment command called venv.
+Python comes with its own virtual environment command called **venv**.
 On linux and Mac distributions this will suffice.
-On windows, you might have to download virtualenvwrapper.
+On windows, you might have to download **virtualenvwrapper**.
 To make a new virtual environment, type:
 ```bash
 $ python3 -m venv /path/to/new/virtual/environment/name_of_env
 ```